manassaloi/manassaloi.github.io/_posts/2022-01-05-twice-year-career.markdown

 title:  "Twice a year career review"
 ---

-Keep 2 days in a year where you review if
+Keep 2 days in a year, one in H1 and another in H2, where you review if
 -  your work excites you
 -  you respect and enjoy working with your peers
 -  your manager respects you and is helping you grow